AlexandreMahdhaoui/fast-layers/README.md

-# Fast-Layers
+# Fast Layers
-Fast-Layers is a python library for Keras and Tensorflow users: The fastest way to build complex deep neural network architectures with sequential models
+Fast Layers is a python library for Keras and Tensorflow users: The fastest way to build complex deep neural network architectures with sequential models